manuelgia/chatgpt-discord-bot-python/README.md

-# Chat GPT bot made with Python
+# Chat GPT bot for Discord created with Python

 Hi for everyone! 🚀